Bachelor of Photography

 BACHELOR DEGREE FOR CREATIVE MINDS IN BERLIN - PRIVATE AND STATE-APPROVED

 Create your story.
-Inspire the world. – Lay the foundation at the BTK for an exciting and creative career in Photography.
+Inspire the world. – Lay the foundation at the University of Applied Sciences Europe (UE) for an exciting and creative career in Photography.
 How?
-With a future-oriented, accredited bachelor of Photography program at the BTK – in an environment that sets no limits on the development of your artistic potential either personally or geographically.
+With a future-oriented, accredited bachelor of Photography program at the UE – in an environment that sets no limits on the development of your artistic potential either personally or geographically.
 Practical, personal, with special international opportunities.

 Study in Berlin, in the very heart of this pulsating international metropolis and center of creativity and start-ups, right at Potsdamer Platz.
 Become part of the world’s biggest education network, Laureate International Universities, and gain valuable experiences in international studies and practices, both in Germany and abroad.